XLN

-XLN (also known as XLN Business Services) is a provider of utility services to small businesses in the UK.
-As of 2015, its core products are telecoms (including business broadband and phone line), business mobile, card processing machines, fibre broadband, free public Wi-Fi, VoIP hosting and business energy.
+XLN (XLN Business Services) is a UK-based company specializing in providing utility services for small businesses.
+Founded in 2002 by Christian Nellemann, the company focuses on telecommunications, business mobile services, card processing machines, and business energy.
+With over 700,000 customers across the UK, XLN offers products such as business broadband, phone lines, fibre broadband, mobile services, and card processing.

-XLN focuses on small and medium-sized enterprises and start-ups, and claims to have served over 700,000 customers across the UK in a wide variety of sectors and industries.
+Headquartered in London and with a secondary office in Sheffield, XLN supports its customers through several call centers.

 History

 XLN began in 2002 when founder, Christian Nellemann, identified a gap in the market for a telecoms provider that focuses on small businesses.
 Nellemann started selling business telecoms door-to-door, and after building up a customer base expanded the product range to include card processing, energy, and fibre broadband.

 In 2008, Nellemann led a management buyout of XLN with Palatine Private Equity and again in 2010 when ECI Partners acquired a majority stake in the company.